iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/common_report_section.rst

 .. code-block:: ini

-  peopleGroups = {comma-separated list of people groups}
+  peopleGroups = <comma-separated list of people groups>

 ``peopleGroups`` is a comma-separated list of ids of people groups (defined in the :ref:`people_group_section` section in the study config), indicating for